TamizhTheWarrior/Gettingstarted/docs/Why did we build.md

 An h2 header
 ------------

 As you probably guessed, indented 4 spaces.
-By the way, instead of

 (which makes copying & pasting easier).
 You can optionally mark the delimited block for Pandoc to syntax highlight it: